Also on this page:

 SEE ALSO: Our Encyclopedic Guide to Saving Money as a College Student.

 Our nation’s capital is divided into four quadrants — Northwest, Northeast, Southeast and Southwest.
 Northwest is the biggest quadrant and home to most of the District’s universities: George Washington, Georgetown, Howard and American.
 Northeast, meanwhile, has room for both Catholic University of America and Trinity Washington University, not to mention Gallaudet University, the nation’s premier college for the deaf.
 UDC places its bachelor’s and master’s level programs in Northwest and its community college programs in Northeast.

 Historically, Northwest is the most expensive of the areas, along with anything within a 15-minute walk of the Capitol building.
 But all together, D.C. takes up a compact 68 square miles along the Potomac River, and much of that is accessible via the DC Metro system, which extends out into Maryland and Virginia.
 In other words, don’t feel restricted to living right next to campus.
 Two caveats: First, it’s important to balance what you can save on rent by living further out with the added cost of transportation.
-Second, the DC Metro frequently breaks down, and in 2016 its administrators took the unprecedented step of closing long stretches of track for weeks at a time to fix overdue maintenance problems.
-By the time you need to use it, it will hopefully be back on track, so to speak.
-If it’s not, consider your WMATA bus options.
+Second, DC Metro has been hit with reliability & maintenance issues in the past; you may need to consider WMATA bus options as a back-up.